 The Westwood museum’s free programming is unparalleled (from meditation classes to political forums), and so too is its archive of artist talks, lectures and performances.
 You’ll find hourlong conversations with artists like Paul McCarthy and Sarah Lucas, lectures on the constitution, profiles on Made in L.A. artists and chats with luminaries like Jane Fonda and Roxane Gay.
 We particularly love its Q&As from the Contenders, an annual screening series of awards season favorites that feature director and actor talks (think Olivia Wilde, Eddie Murphy, Lulu Wang and Bong Joon-ho).

-You may not be able to visit L.A.’s best museums right now as they’re all temporarily closed, but you can bring a little piece of them home with you.
+Missing L.A.’s best museums?
+Even in the best case scenario, we’re still looking at many institutions remaining temporarily closed at least into October.
+But right now you can bring a little piece of them home with you.
 No, we’re not encouraging art theft: We’re talking about all of the streams, image databases and lecture archives that’ve bubbled up to museums’ homepages.
 These virtual museums are filling the art-shaped hole in our heart right now.
-And just like L.A.’s free museums, they won’t cost you a dime.
+And just like L.A.’s free museums, they (mostly) won’t cost you a dime.

 RECOMMENDED: Virtual tours of museums around the world